ministryofjustice/devise_authentication_api/README.md

     401 Unauthorized

+Failure due to user account suspended:

+    403 Forbidden

+    {"error":"Your account is suspended."}

-Failure if account suspended:
+Failure due to user account suspended:

-    401 Unauthorized
+    403 Forbidden

     {"error":"Your account is suspended."}

 ### Admin views user's suspended status